apike/allenpike.com/_posts/2023-04-30-stories-generalizations-product-interviewing.md

 While this is intuitive in the adversarial case, things get less intuitive when your interviewee is ostensibly cooperative.
 You might think, “This is a friendly low-stakes interview, so I can just ask what I want to know.”
 Unfortunately not!
 Even in the friendliest research interview, many question types tend to trigger wild confabulation and misrepresentation – unbeknownst to you or your interviewee.

-There are a lot of techniques for conducting effective research interviews, but today I want to highlight one technique that recently levelled up how I conduct interviews, and especially product interviews: **story orientation**.
+There are a lot of techniques for conducting effective research interviews, but today I want to highlight one technique that recently leveled up how I conduct interviews, and especially product interviews: **story orientation**.

 ## Tell me about a recent time